RascalSoftware/RAT/docs/source/entryFunctions.rst

-When the RAT function is called, the classes are passed into internal functions like `parseClassToStructs` which takes the classes and breaks them down into cells, limits,prior and more importantly converts the project class to struct.
+When the RAT function is called, the classes are passed into internal functions like `parseClassToStructs` which takes the classes and breaks them down into cells, limits, priors and more importantly converts the project class to struct.

 Then, the `RATMain` function redirects the control flow based on what procedure is selected in controlsClass.
 One of the redirecting functions will call the reflectivityCalculation which starts the reflectivity calculation.